Heatblur-Simulations/f-14-manual/src/systems/defensive_systems/alr_67.md

 > 🚧 Experimental way of showing the info END.

-> **Note:** The ordering of the three threat bands has changed at least once since the introduction
+> 💡 The ordering of the three threat bands has changed at least once since the introduction
 > of the AN/ALR-67, and as the modeled AN/ALR-67 represents one of the earlier versions we’ve chosen
 > the present order.